liusylab/NIPT-human-genetics/README.md

 Module 1: Alignment and statistics
 -----------

-- Bash shell for this module [step1.alignment.sh](./example/bin/step1.alignment.sh)
+- Bash script for this module [step1.alignment.sh](./example/bin/step1.alignment.sh)
-- Below is an explanation for analyses in this module
+- Below is an explanation of the analyses in this module

 **1. read alignment using bwa**